natthasath/docker-mysql-adminer/README.md

 # 🎉 Docker MySQL Adminer

-Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
-Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
-Adminer is available for MySQL, PostgreSQL, SQLite, MS SQL, Oracle, Firebird, SimpleDB, Elasticsearch and MongoDB.
+MySQL and Adminer are open-source tools.
+MySQL is a database management system, while Adminer is a web-based interface for managing MySQL databases.
+Together, they provide an easy way to manage and interact with relational databases.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)